pjox/portizs/content/home/about.md

 # Biography

-I’m a student of Mathematics at the Aix-Marseille Université.
+I’m a mathematician interested in Machine Learning and Deep Leaning.

-I’m interested in Complex Geometry, Algebraic Geometry and Arithmetic Geometry.
+I’m have worked in Complex Geometry, Algebraic Geometry and Arithmetic Geometry.

 In my spare time, I drink coffee, code and play [Go](http://en.wikipedia.org/wiki/Go_%28game%29).